Background

 “I certify that the goods described in this document qualify as originating and the information contained in this document is true and accurate.
 I assume responsibility for proving such representations and agree to maintain and present upon request or to make available during a verification visit, documentation necessary to support this certification."

-In lieu of the new Certification of Origin, FedEx will accept the following low-value certifying statement for commercial shipments valued below CAD$3300 (**see chart below).
+In lieu of the Certification of Origin, FedEx will accept the following low-value certifying statement for commercial shipments valued below CAD$3300 (**see chart below).

 Certification of Origin